“Simultaneously rich and fragile, beautiful original music” – Jazz at the Lescar

 I: Everyone You Love

-II: Endless Cruelities
+II: Endless Cruelties

 III: Momentary Masters of a Fraction of a Dot